THE YP FOUNDATION IS HIRING!

 Please note that applications will be accepted and processed as and when they are submitted.
 We encourage you to submit your application as soon as possible as interviews will be conducted as and when applications are received; on a first come, first served basis.

-Download the Staff Positions list; send us a copy of your Resume and a one-page Cover Letter (explaining your past experience and skills, and why you are suitable for the position) for the relevant position.
+Download the Staff Positions list; send us a copy of your resume and a one-page Cover Letter (explaining your past experience and skills, why you are suitable for the position and what kind of work you’d really be interested and good at doing in that post) for the relevant position.
 You must submit these two documents to email@example.com to be considered for the post.

 What would TYPF’s Epitaph read like?